unexpectedpanda/mobydump/README.md

     pip install numpy pandas requests
     ```

-No matter which version you use, you need to set up your MobyGames API key.
-To do so,
+No matter which version of MobyDump you use, you need to set up your MobyGames API key.
+To
-complete the following steps:
+do so, complete the following steps:

 1. Create a file named `.env` in the same folder MobyDump is in.